Simhyeon/r4d/docs/meta.md

 ### TODOs

-* [ ] Assert only success is not properly displayed
+* [ ] Assert result is not properly displayed when only success exists

 * [ ] Improve projects performance
 - Utilize regex engine for fast parsing especially, define parsing.
 Possibly